hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 #### Partition Distribution

-This pie chart shows what percentage of partitions each node has, as shown below.
+This pie chart shows what percentage of partitions each node (cluster member) has, as shown below.

 ![](images/Home-PartitionDistribution.jpg)

 You can see each node's partition percentages by placing the mouse cursor on the chart.
 In the above example, you can see the node "127.0.0.1:5708" has 5.64% of the total partition count (which is 271 by default and configurable, please see the `hazelcast.partition.count` property explained in the [System Properties section](#system-properties)).

-### Caches
+### Monitoring Caches

 You can monitor your caches' metrics by clicking the cache name listed on the left panel under **Caches** menu item.
 A new tab for monitoring that cache instance is opened on the right, as shown below.